hth313/boost41/doc/input.rst

 KEY _ _
 --------

-Works similar as ``DELAY``, but will also return the key code of the pressed key to X. If no key was pressed, ``0`` is returned.
+Works similar to ``DELAY``, but will also return the key code of the pressed key to X. If no key was pressed, ``0`` is returned.

 .. index:: Yes/no input